 The Department of Veterans Affairs takes safeguarding and protecting your information very seriously.
 You should, too.
 You control access to your personal information.
 It is your responsibility to keep your information private and protected.
 Remember, once you have downloaded your information from My HealtheVet, it is your responsibility to keep it safe and private.
 Learn more about protecting your personal health information.

 Some information that comes from your VA health record may not be presented right away in My HealtheVet or your VA Health Summary.
 This is because your information may first need to be reviewed by a member of your VA health care team.
 The information below gives you the length of time until your VA information is available for display in the VA Health Summary.

-The VA Health Summary has two data fields with a hold period:
+NOTE: A previously generated VA Health Summary is available for up to two years.
 If you have any questions about your information, please visit the FAQs.
 You may also contact your VA health care team with your questions.